hiaaryan/wora/README.md

 ## 🚀 Getting Started

 A bit simpler process would be to download the latest build through [here](https://github.com/hiaaryan/wora/releases/).
 But if you want to fiddle around, then please follow the below steps which would help you get started.
-If you encounter any issues, support is available throught our discord server 🛠️
+If you encounter any issues, support is available through our discord server 🛠️

 <a href="https://discord.gg/CrAbAYMGCe"><img src="https://dcbadge.limes.pink/api/server/https://discord.gg/CrAbAYMGCe?style=flat" alt="Discord" /></a>